Chottcodes/RockPaperScissors/README.md

  Rock,Paper,Scissors,Lizard,Spock

  // Brief Description of what you did.
- Create a Endpoint that give a response from the CPU
+ Create a Endpoint that give a response from the CPU whenever the endpoint is called.
  # Azure Link
 [Azure Link:] (rockpaperscissorslizard-hjf7chacademcjaj.westus-01.azurewebsites.net/RockPaperScissorLizardSpock/RockPapper)
 // Person who Peer Reviewed your assignment: Gianpaolo Reinares